 shit promises to leave their wife or that their wife doesn’t understand them.
 So he being honest from the start, is as rare as an Oscar win for Ed Harris.

-I loved Anna’s honestly, ease and rapport with Philip which I found (around a similar age) when meeting my Darlin’ Husband.
-And it lovely in that moment, when she acting on her initial attraction to him, she asked him on a date.
+I loved Anna’s honestly, ease and rapport with Philip which I found (around a similar age) when meeting my Darlin Husband.
+And it lovely at that moment, when she acts on her initial attraction to him, she asked him on a date.
 And when she asked again knowing he was separated, She knew that as well fancying him, he was genuine, they could have fun together and she could trust him.
 And that is what many women want at any age in a man.

-the incredible Hulk her lon-screem ove interest, Bill Bixby in Murder is Easy (1982).
-And so I waltzed off to watch Indiscreet’s charismatic acting pair – in reprising their on-screen chemistry.
-This in an earlier joint Bergman-Grant film – as two of Hitchcock’s most Notorious (1946) lovers.
+the incredible Hulk her on-screen love interest, Bill Bixby in Murder is Easy (1982).
+And so I waltzed off to watch Indiscreet’s charismatic acting pair – in reprising their on-screen chemistry instead.
+This to watch an earlier joint Bergman-Grant film, as two of Hitchcock’s most Notorious (1946) lovers.

 Weeper Rating: 😦 😦 😦 😦 😦 😦 😦 😦 /10